 The 5th Dimension’s Summer of Soul performance (July 1969) (photo courtesy Questlove’s ‘Summer of Soul’ documentary)

 Despite the failure of “The Declaration” or its B-side “Medley” to catch America’s attention, the 5th Dimension continued to have success, although none as great as they’d had in 1969.
-The next two singles from Portrait – “Puppet Man” and “Save The Country” – both reached the pop top 30 in 1970 but failed to reach the top 40 of the Soul chart.
+The next two singles from Portrait – “Puppet Man” and “Save The Country” – both reached the pop top 30 in 1970 (but again failed to reach the top 40 of the Soul chart).

-A couple of songs (“Blowing Away” and “The Girls’ Song”) from older albums released by the group’s previous record label – ironically known as Soul City Records – did moderately well on the pop list in 1970 but failed to even make the soul chart.
+A couple of intermittent releases (“Blowing Away” and “The Girls’ Song”) from older albums on the group’s previous record label – ironically known as Soul City Records – did moderately well with pop audiences in 1970.

-Regarding Nixon’s reactions to it all, it’s been rumored that the late former president was not pleased with the group’s White House performance (some theories suggest that he allegedly wanted copies of the Portrait album collected and destroyed as a result).
+Regarding Nixon’s reactions to it all — while not confirmed — it was rumored that the late former president was not pleased with the group’s White House performance (some theories suggest that he allegedly wanted copies of the Portrait album collected and destroyed as a result).

-Not sure if that’s true or not, but I’m willing to bet that the framers of The Declaration of Independence, which included a couple of future presidents in Jefferson and John Adams, never envisioned that a group of five Black singers from California – free ones at that – would be performing its preamble as a pop song nearly 200 years later.
+Not sure if that’s true, but I’m willing to bet that the framers of The Declaration of Independence, which included a couple of future presidents in Jefferson and John Adams, never envisioned that a group of five Black singers from California – free ones at that – would be performing its preamble as a pop song nearly 200 years later.

 For that matter, they likely never envisioned California, pop songs, or the phonograph record either.